CMYK Process (Cyan, Magenta, Yellow, Black)

 What is it?

 CMYK is the oldest halftone print reproduction method.
-Using cyan, magenta, yellow and black water-based ink screen printers can print digital designs on white garments only.
-For users that are very schooled with CMYK file preparation, Photoshop and screen making this is still a viable print process.
-Less frequently used daily by the majority of screen printers.
-Becoming less and less common.
+Using cyan, magenta, yellow and black water-based ink screen printers can print digital designs on white or light garments.
+For users that are very schooled with CMYK file preparation, Photoshop, and screen making, this is still a viable print process.
+This method has become less frequently used daily by the majority of screen printers.

 - Photoshop, Corel Draw, Illustrator, etc